What is PRX Remix?

 PRX has helped develop software that randomly shuffles the order of programs in a series of playlists.
 Over the course of most hours listeners hear fresh combinations of programs and pieces (we try to ensure that no three pieces will be adjacent in any six hour period) in a true remix.
 Newer content gets a more frequent play as older programs are played less often.

-Remix runs in hourly blocks with a one-minute break at the top of each hour.
+Remix runs in hourly blocks with a one-minute break at 59 minutes.

 PRX takes careful steps to ensure pieces are cleared for broadcast.
 We screen every piece for language and taste issues before it is included in PRX Remix.